astroport-fi/astroport-core/contracts/terraswap_factory/README.md

 # Astroport Factory

-The factory contract can perform creation of terraswap pair contract and also be used as directory contract for all pairs.
+The factory contract can perform creation of astroport pair contract and also be used as directory contract for all pairs.
 Code ID for a pair type can be provided when instantiating a new pair, allowing for different pool mechanisms (e.g. stableswap).
 Available pair types are managed via a whitelist.